-I was delighted to interact with Prof. Gregory J. E. Rawlins by attending his courses and having in-depth discussion on system design and implementation with him.
+I was delighted to attend Prof. Gregory J. E. Rawlins's course and have in-depth discussion on system design and implementation with him.
 He sets an example of a respectable researcher for his rigor and passion on research.

 Prof. Minaxi Gupta and Prof. Kay Connelly deserve special thanks as my thesis committee members and advisors.
-I could not finish this dissertation without them generously offering time, support, guidance and good will throughout its preparation and review.
+I could not finish this dissertation without them generously offering time, support, guidance and good will throughout the preparation and review.
 I am thankful for their suggestions, constructive comments, kindnesses and keen intellects.

 I would also like to thank all members of Community Grids Lab for the priceless moments that we shared together.
 It has been a great honor to work with these extraordinary people.
-I particularly thank Prof. Shrideep Pallickara of Colorado State University for his reviews and productive discussions on extensive areas of my research.
-I thank Ms Mary Nell Shiflet for her prompt help on my scheduling and coordinating requests about research resources.
+I particularly thank Prof. Shrideep Pallickara from Colorado State University for his reviews and productive discussions on extensive areas of my research.
+I thank Ms Mary Nell Shiflet for her prompt help on my scheduling and coordinating requests on research resources.